znxuz/freertos-threadsafe-sink/README.md

 ### 3. Signal Consumption Completion

 Upon completion of data transfer, call `consume_complete()` to signal the sink task.

-This allows the buffer to then be able overwrite the consumed data if needed.
 This callback can be invoked in an ISR context.

+It allows the circular array buffer to then be able to overwrite the consumed data if necessary.

 ```cpp
 enum struct CALL_FROM { ISR, NON_ISR };